maplibre/maplibre-gl-directions/README.md

 Supports the waypoints' bearings settings with the help of a custom Control.

+### Multiple routing profiles per single directions request

+Originally, backends (e.g. OSRM and Mapbox Directions API) don't support multiple routing profiles per single routing request.
+But the plugin overcomes the limitation, and it becomes possible to retrieve directions for a walk to a bus stop, then riding on a bus and then again walking from the next bus stop to the final destination all in one request!

 ### Customization

 The powerful customization interface allows to customize everything starting from visual aspects all the way up to request logic.